Coronavirus FAQ for Rick Steves Tour Members

 What if the CDC changes its travel advisories in the middle of my tour?

+We expect the first months after Europe reopens for tourism to come with a little uncertainty and, over time, things will become more solidly normal again.
 If we are mid-tour and the CDC recommends any restrictions against travel to the country we are in (or will be going to during the tour), we will continue operating the tour but adapt it as needed, depending on the circumstances.
 (For example, we will re-route a tour if it is scheduled to go through an area that has been quarantined.)
 We will assist tour members who wish to leave mid-tour (giving them a pro-rated refund), but we will not cancel a tour during its operation except in the most severe circumstances.

 What if someone on my tour gets sick, or is diagnosed with the coronavirus?